 To counter this, layers of the smart city must be built and maintained in the public interest.
 Doing so will drive government innovation and unlock new data-driven forms of economic, social and democratic good.

 The Open City Network

-If you or your organization are interested in this work, please read our membership candidate brief.
+If you or your organization are interested in this work, please read our city-first briefing.